 ASICS Pace Team

 The ASICS Pace Team is returning to the 2015 Kentucky Derby Festival Marathon/miniMarathonwith new energy and a group of runners who are experienced marathoners and pacers.
 Are you looking to complete your first marathon, trying to set a personal record, or qualify for Boston?
 We will help you achieve your goal and have fun doing it!

 The ASICS Pace Team has seasoned pacers who believe in consistent pacing, are energetic and personable, and dedicated to making sure you have a great time on race day!

-- Participation is free to all participants who sign up at the expo booth on 4/25 to 4/26/13.
+- Participation is free to all participants who sign up at the expo booth on 4/13/15 to 4/24/15.

 - Complimentary Pace Bracelets will be available at the ASICS Pace Team booth.
 One bracelet per person.
 We will ask each pace participant to sign up for your pace group at the ASICS Pace Team booth.

-- The 2013 ASICS Pace Team has pace groups for the following marathon times: 3:10, 3:20, 3:30, 3:40, 3:50, 4:00, 4:15, 4:30, 4:45, 5:00, 5:15, 5:30, and 5:45.
+- The 2015 ASICS Pace Team has pace groups for the following marathon times: 3:10, 3:20, 3:30, 3:40, 3:50, 4:00, 4:15, 4:30, 4:45, 5:00, 5:15, 5:30, and 5:45.

 - The goal is that ASICS Pacers will be running “even splits,” which means that every mile will be run at approximately the same pace.
 Most of the pace groups will not be walking during the marathon.
 (Traditionally, the pace groups from 4:15 and slower will be walking during fluid stations and pace groups 5:00 to 5:45 may incorporate longer walk breaks during the marathon.)